adejavel/DashboardISEP/README.md

 # Dashboard'ISEP
+Web application for school projects management

 ## Intro

 This project is a web platform which main purpose is to facilitate student and teachers interaction enabling students working on different projects to easily exchange with their tutor.
-The platform aim to facilitate students organization as well, providing a phase and task management.
+The platform aims to facilitate students organization as well, providing a phase and task management.

 This project is a school project to learn web technologies.